Rakeela/Theoma-Notes/Workspace/Continents/Region Clusters.md

 	* Greatest cause of deficits:  Lack of other resources
 	* Special note:  These are missing theomes.
 	* Special note:  The local climate is rather dry here.
+	* Special note:  This area is being quarried for valuable, appealing stone that trades widely, making it more notable than it would be.
 	* Theome count:  19 (9,813 left)
 * Vizesewn Sacred Forest
 	* Traversibility:  1/5